luben/zstd-jni/README.md

 * static compress/decompress methods

-* implementation of InputStream and OutputStream for transparent compression of data streams compatible with the "zstd" program provided by **Zstd** library.
+* implementation of InputStream and OutputStream for transparent compression of data streams compatible with the "zstd" program provided by **Zstd**.

-The code for JNI bindings is licenced under BSD license - the same as the native library.
+The code for these JNI bindings is licenced under BSD license - the same as the native library.

 Zstd
 ----